 - Curatorial Fellowships - The Graduate Curatorial Fellow’s job is to curate, schedule and maintain the on campus student galleries in collaboration with the BFA Galleries Coordinator under the supervision of the Gallery Director.

-- Graduate Symposium Fellowship - The Symposium Fellow helps organize and coordinate the graduate symposium, including administrative and organizational tasks as well as social media and promotion.
+- Graduate Symposium Fellowships - The Symposium Fellows help organize and coordinate the graduate symposium, including administrative and organizational tasks as well as social media and promotion.
 They also help to foster graduate student participation and community engagement, and curate and install an exhibition related to the symposium theme.